 *Definition of genital fluids: Vaginal and cervical secretions, semen (cum), pre-ejaculate (pre-cum) and rectal secretions

-To pass on the virus, infected body fluids need to get into someone else’s bloodstream.
+To pass on the virus, infectious body fluids need to get into someone else’s bloodstream.

-HIV isn’t actually as infectious as many other sexually transmitted infections (STIs).
-It isn’t automatically passed on every time a positive and a negative person have condomless sex, for example.
+HIV isn’t actually as infectious as many other STIs.
+It isn’t automatically passed on every time a positive person with a detectable viral load and a negative person have unprotected sex, for example.